dvanoni/notero/README.md

 ## Development

-Notero was scaffolded with [generator-zotero-plugin](https://github.com/retorquere/generator-zotero-plugin) and is built with [zotero-plugin](https://github.com/retorquere/zotero-plugin).
+Notero was scaffolded with [generator-zotero-plugin][generator-zotero-plugin] and is built with a fork of [zotero-plugin][zotero-plugin].

 ### Local Setup